wisekrack/BattleTankDown/README.md

 # BattleTankDown
-Now detect your enemy from drone and hunt them down, this is a repository for the special forces.
+Now detect your enemy Tank from drone, chase them and stop not until you  neutralise them, this is a repository for the special forces.

 Look at the video for a demo.